bjornbytes/graphql-lua/README.md

 Status
 ---

-Right now it can parse pretty much all of the query syntax:
+The parser can parse virtually all of the query syntax:

 - Documents
 - Definitions